Götheborg (ship): Götheborg revived

 When the wreckage of the vessel Götheborg was found in 1984, the idea to make a replica of the vessel emerged.
 The keel for the replica was laid on 11 June 1995.
 This was done at the disused Eriksbergs wharf by the Göta älv in Gothenburg.
 Led by Master of Ceremonies Anders Wästfeldt, two silver coins, one from 1745, and one from 1995, were placed in the halved joints of the 33 m long keel.
 About 3,000 people attended the laying of the keel, including Sören Gyll, director of Volvo and professor Jorgen Weibull.
 The project was blessed by the vicar Alf Österholm.

 The construction and historical design of the ship was made by Joakim Severinsson.
 The blueprints for the ship was approved by international classification society Det Norske Veritas in November 1995.
 All that was left of the Eriksbergs wharf were two-thirds of building berth number six, the large gantry crane and the dry dock.
 Around this, a new shipyard for building the Götheborg began to grow.
-A new ship's hall was built over the building berth, a timber workshop, a forge, a rigging workshop with a sail loft and some modern facilities such as a restaurant, offices and conference rooms were also added to the site.
+A new ship's hull was built over the building berth, a timber workshop, a forge, a rigging workshop with a sail loft and some modern facilities such as a restaurant, offices and conference rooms were also added to the site.
 Since the wharf was built on reclaimed land, it seemed very apt to call it Terra Nova ("new land" in Latin) just like the wharf where the original vessel had been built.

 The vessel was built using old, traditional techniques, and it was made as close to the original as possible.
 One small change was that the headroom of the deck was increased by 10 cm, since today's seamen are taller than their ancestors.

 While the exterior remains true to the original, the interior is highly modern.
 The ship has an electrical system and propellers powered by diesel engines.
 The engines were only intended for port navigation and emergency situations, but they have been used during unfavourable wind in order to keep the timetable for the journey to China.
 Other enhancements include satellite navigation, communications equipment, modern facilities for the crew (kitchen, lavatories, washing machines, desalination equipment, ventilation, refrigerators), watertight bulkheads and fire protection (fire sprinkler systems, fire hydrants etc.).
 Most of this new technology was necessary to pass national and international safety regulations.

-The vessel was launched on 6 June 2003, with great festivities and in the presence of representatives from the Swedish Royal Family.
+The vessel was launched on 6 June 2003, with great festivities and in the presence of representatives from the Swedish royal family.

 Ten tons of hemp ropes were used for rigging the vessel, together with some 1,000 blocks and 1,964 m2 linen sail.
 All this was produced using 18th century techniques.
 The first trial under sail began on 18 April 2005.